 You have taken superb photos with your iPhone and want to copy them to the PC to view them on a large screen.
-You connect your iPhone to the PC, but suddenly there is an error message that runs: “A device attached to the system is not functioning”.
+You connect your iPhone to the PC, but suddenly there is an error message that runs: A device attached to the system is not functioning.

+But rest assured: it is a very common problem that can be easily fixed.
 This point-by-point guide will explain what to do if you see this error.

-- First thing to check
+The first thing to check

 In some cases, the error can occur because of a connectivity issue between the USB device (in this case, your iPhone) and the PC.

 To prevent this, disconnect your iPhone or iPad from the PC.
 If there are other USB devices connected to your computer at the same time, unplug them as well.
 Once it is done, reconnect your iOS device to the PC, preferably using a different USB port and a different cable (see more about ports and cables below).